 - Marinara Sauce – You can use store-bought sauce, or try my homemade version for a healthier spin.

-- Cheese – Use either a shredded mozzarella cheese or some ricotta.
+- Cheese – Use either ricotta cheese or a shredded mozzarella cheese.

 - To serve – This classic dish is normally served over spaghetti, but you could serve it over veggies too like zucchini noodles or spaghetti squash.